 Border agents have a legal right to keep your phone or laptop for months for “further examination.”
 And do keep in mind that they can copy your data and access your email and social media profiles.

 Have you been detained at the border and your phone or laptop has been searched?
 Do not hesitate to consult with our best immigration attorneys in Utah.
-Contact the Familia America Immigration law firm and get a free consultation today.
+Contact the Familia America Immigration law firm and get a consultation today.
 Call at 801-656-9605 or complete this contact form.
 Se habla Espanol.